IRSAAtUMn/RWorkshop18/docs/06-Reproducibility.md

 </div>
 </center>

-You can also clear your environment at any time with the broom icon in the Environment window.
+You can also clear your environment at any time with the broom icon in the Environment window, or by typing rm(list=ls()) in the console.

+If you use R studio, it's a good idea to start your script with rm(list=ls()) to make sure you are working from a clean environment.

 <center>
 <div class="image">